ibis-project/ibis/docs/source/backends/pandas.rst

 Ibis's pandas backend is available in core Ibis:

-Create a client by supplying a dictionary of DataFrames using :func:`ibis.pandas.connect`.
+Create a client by supplying a dictionary of DataFrames using :func:`ibis.backends.pandas.connect`.
 The keys become the table names:

 .. code-block:: python

    import pandas as pd
-   con = ibis.pandas.connect(
+   con = ibis.backends.pandas.connect(
        {
           'A': pd._testing.makeDataFrame(),
           'B': pd._testing.makeDataFrame(),